 How to roll a die?

 Traditional dice are made in the shape of a cube with 6 faces, often with rounded corners and edges.
 Each face is square and contains a different number of dots.
 Each side is equal in size, and each corner is the meeting place of three faces.
 Technically, a die could be referred to as a square prism.
+But, this does not describe hot to roll a die.
+We will get to that in a little bit.

 When there is more than one, they are called dice, but a single one is called a die.
 In more recent times, a single article has become known as “a dice”, but that can be viewed as grammatically incorrect.
+That changed when they started to roll dice.

 The name comes from the Latin word “datum”, meaning “something given or played”.
 This became the old French word “de”, which led to the Middle English word “die”.
 To dice something means to cut it into cubes, making it a similar shape to the 6-sided die we are all familiar with.
+To roll a die did first appear later.

 Die throws allow an element of chance and randomness to enter a game.
 As dice have equal sized faces, the number they show after landing should be completely random.
 If a die is weighted to heavily on one side, then one number is more prone to come up than any other.
 It has been known for people to cheat by using this method, which has led to the phrase “weighting the die” to mean setting something up to be in your favor.
+This is of cause not possible with our dice roller.

 In some games, the number you score allows you to move a playing piece a certain number of spaces across a board.
 In games such as Yahtzee, multiple dice are rolled, and the scoring system is similar to Poker – you must attempt to get matching numbers, a run of numbers from low to high, and so on.